 When glucose levels are too high, which is common for women with PCOS, it can cause irregular menstrual cycles, weight gain, fatigue, skin tags, dark skin patches, and more!
 Studies have shown that CoQ10 may significantly improve insulin levels, leading to lower blood sugar levels and even weight loss.

-This meta-analysis of randomized and placebo-controlled clinical trials just looked at women with PCOS and found even at low doses coenzyme Q10 could be super beneficial for PCOS-related insulin resistance!
+This meta-analysis of randomized and placebo-controlled clinical trials just looked at women with PCOS and found that even at low doses coenzyme Q10 could be super beneficial for PCOS-related insulin resistance!

 Boosted Energy Levels